dfaile/Nobl9-onboarding-app/README.md

 ## Code of Conduct
 Please be respectful and inclusive in all interactions.
 We aim to foster a welcoming and collaborative environment for all contributors.

-## Docker Usage
-- **Build and Run**: Use `docker build -t nobl9-onboarding-app .` to build the image and `docker run -p 3000:3000 nobl9-onboarding-app` to run it.
-- **Docker Compose**: For local development, use `docker-compose up` to start the application with hot-reloading.

 ## License
 This project is licensed under the Mozilla Public License 2.0.
 See the [LICENSE](LICENSE) file for details.